 Welcome to BST’s Alumni Association!

-In preparation for our 25th anniversary, the BST Alumni Association was launched in April 2012, and has since grown to 400 registered Alumni.
-This number will naturally grow at the end of each term as we say goodbye to those who move on to other places.
-We also have over 350 likes of our BST Alumni Facebook page.
+In preparation for our 25th anniversary, the BST Alumni Association was launched in April 2012, and has since grown to over 1000 registered Alumni.
+This number naturally grows at the end of each term as we say goodbye to those who move on to other places.
+We also have over 900 likes of our BST Alumni Facebook page.

 The Alumni Association is based in the School’s Development Office and exists to promote communication between the School and its globally dispersed alumni, and more importantly among the alumni themselves, as well as developing relationships with those who have an interest in BST’s activities.

 The Alumni section of the website will continue to develop as we receive information about events happening both here in Japan and also among our members in other countries.
 We will also be including news and achievements of our alumni so, if you have not already registered click here to do so and tell us where you are.
 If you have registered we encourage you to keep us informed of your progress in “life after BST”.
 We welcome former students, parents of former students, and former staff members.
 There is no fee for registration or membership.

 For any other enquiries get in touch at email@example.com.